-If the Independent Committee determines that the Acquisition falls under one of the trigger events set out below in 2(3), 'Requirements for the Gratis Allotment of Stock Acquisition Rights, Etc.' (including Quasi Trigger Event set out in 2(3), collectively "Trigger Event"), the Independent Committee will recommend the implementation of the gratis allotment of Stock Acquisition Rights or any other reasonable measures that could be taken under the laws and ordinances and the Company's Articles of Incorporation (Note 13) (collectively, the "Gratis Allotment of Stock Acquisition Rights, Etc.") to the Board of Directors except in any specific case where further disclosure of information by the Acquirer or negotiation or discussion and the like with the Acquirer is necessary.
-In cases such as where it is concerned that an Acquisition may fall under the second Trigger Event ("Trigger Event (2)") set out in 2(3), 'Requirements for the Gratis Allotment of Stock Acquisition Rights, Etc.,' the Independent Committee may recommend implementation of the gratis allotment of Stock Acquisition Rights subject to obtaining approval at the shareholders meeting in advance.
+In such cases as the Independent Committee determines that the Acquisition falls under one of the trigger events set out below in (3), 'Requirements for the Gratis Allotment of Stock Acquisition Rights, Etc.' (including Quasi Trigger Event set out in (3), collectively "Trigger Event"), the Independent Committee will recommend the implementation of the gratis allotment of Stock Acquisition Rights or any other reasonable measures that could be taken under the laws and ordinances and the Company's Articles of Incorporation (Note 13) (collectively, the "Gratis Allotment of Stock Acquisition Rights, Etc.") to the Board of Directors except in any specific case where further disclosure of information by the Acquirer or negotiation or discussion and the like with the Acquirer is necessary.
+In cases such as where it is concerned that an Acquisition may fall under the second Trigger Event ("Trigger Event (2)"), the Independent Committee may recommend implementation of the gratis allotment of Stock Acquisition Rights subject to obtaining approval at the shareholders meeting in advance.

-Notwithstanding the foregoing paragraph, even after the Independent Committee has already made a recommendation for the implementation of the gratis allotment of Stock Acquisition Rights, if the Independent Committee determines that either of the events (A) or (B) below applies, it may make a new recommendation that (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights) the Company should suspend the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights and until the day immediately prior to the commencement date of the exercise period of the Stock Acquisition Rights) the Company should acquire the Stock Acquisition Rights for no consideration.
+Notwithstanding the foregoing paragraph, even after the Independent Committee has already made a recommendation for the implementation of the gratis allotment of Stock Acquisition Rights, if the Independent Committee determines that either of the events (A) or (B) below applies, it may make a new recommendation that (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights) the Company should suspend the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of the exercise period of the Stock Acquisition Rights) the Company should acquire the Stock Acquisition Rights for no consideration.